Ripdiegozz/wazuh-tech-test/README.md

 **Solution**: Used EUI's drag-and-drop utilities with optimistic updates via React Query's `onMutate` callback, with automatic rollback on error.

+### 5. State Management Library Compatibility

+**Challenge**: Initially planned to use Zustand for state management due to its simplicity and minimal boilerplate.
+However, Zustand requires React 18+ features and was incompatible with React 16.14 used in OpenSearch Dashboards.

+**Solution**: Implemented state management using React Context API with useReducer.
+While more verbose than Zustand, this approach works perfectly with React 16.14 and is sufficient for this MVP.
+The architecture allows for easy migration to Zustand or other libraries when the platform upgrades to React 18+.

 ---

 ## Future Improvements